mzahana/indoor-nav-at-risclab/recommended_wifi_setup.md

-# WiFi setup using ESP-07
+# WiFi Interface with ESP-07
 ---

 In this tutorial, we are going to use the *ESP8266* WiFi module to communicate with *Pixhawk* via Wifi.